 Editors: K. Cenzual, J.L.C.
 Daams, F. Hulliger, H. Okamoto, K. Osaki, A. Prince

 The data part of AtomWork is a collaboration between the National Institute for Materials Science (NIMS), Materials Phases Data System (MPDS) and the Japan Science and Technology Agency (JST).
 The Inorganic Material Database aims to cover all basic crystal structure, X-ray diffraction, property and phase diagram data of inorganic and metallic materials from main literature sources.
-The 2010/06 release (last update of the data part in 2000) contains 82'000 crystal structures, 55'000 material properties and 15'000 phase diagrams.
+The open data include 82'000 crystal structures, 55'000 material properties and 15'000 phase diagrams.

 Distributor: